Solomon Hykes leaves Docker, the company he founded

 To make the most of this enterprise opportunity, Hykes argues, the company needs the right CTO to assist Singh.
 “So I now have a new role: to help find that ideal CTO, provide the occasional bit of advice, and get out of the team’s way as they continue to build a juggernaut of a business.
 As a shareholder, I couldn’t be happier to accept this role,” writes Hykes.

-Hykes says he will remain and active board member and share holder, but I don’t expect we’ll see him at DockerCon, the company’s developer conference, in June.
+Hykes says he will remain and active board member and shareholder, but I don’t expect we’ll see him at DockerCon, the company’s developer conference, in June.
 Instead, Hykes says he plans to refocus on his family, friends and the company he advises and invests in.